Vinca is a plant genus that’s part of the dogbane family.

 - Summer and spring are when water is most critical.
-In winter, usually, there’s no need to water your vinca, since normal rains are enough to cover needs.
+In winter, usually, there’s no need to water your vinca.
+Normal rains cover its needs.

-Best practice is to water at ground level or with an irrigation system so that leaves don’t get wet.
-This staves off appearance of leaf diseases.
+Best practice is to water at ground level or with an irrigation system so leaves don’t get wet.
+This deters leaf diseases.
 In dry climates, you might even set up an underground mini-aquifer!

 Vinca plant care

 You can let this plant grow freely, it doesn’t need any pruning.

 As a vine, Vinca major might go in places you don’t intend it to.
 Redirect growth along a lattice or trellis, or snip stems off when not to your liking.